joelchrono12/joelchrono12.ml/_posts/2021-12-20-return-to-the-void.md

 > "Let go your earthly tether.
 Enter the void.
 Empty and become wind"

 With nothing installed, I was finally born again, Void was even more beautiful than I remembered, there were a lot of new things and the packages available have grown quite a bit.
-There were still some problem that I had, but in the end, I know everything is going to be alright.
+There are still some problems here and there, but in the end, I know everything is going to be alright.

 This has been day 64 of [#100DaysToOffload](https://100DaysToOffload.com)